thunlp/DocRED/README.md

 If you are interested in our dataset, you are welcome to join in the Codalab competition at [DocRED](https://competitions.codalab.org/competitions/20717)

-## Important
-Sorry, we have changed the computing method for Ignore  F1.
-The numbers in origin paper and Codalab link have been updated.

 ## Cite
 If you use the dataset or the code, please cite this paper:
 ```